1. PLEASE READ FIRST

 5.3.
 Hardware compatibility

 - Encrypting everything is CPU-intensive.
 Modern computers tend to have fast multiple 64-bit CPUs and dedicated AES (encryption) modules, so on a modern computer, this poses no problem at all.
-If you are using this process on an older machine, especially 32-bit, you might notice decreased speed.
+If you are using this process on an older machine, especially 32-bit, you might notice significant decreased speed.

 - Hardware can be quite different, and sometimes an OEM does not properly adhere to the standards.
 This means that the installation cannot be guaranteed to work on your specific hardware, sorry.